Just show me the code

 otel-jaeger-dag

-Also is capable of giving performance statistics.
+Also it is capable of giving quite a few of performance statistics.

 otel-jaeger-statistics